motibytes/motibytes.github.io/index.md

   * [OpenSea](https://opensea.io/Bytes_The_Blessed)
   * [Goodreads](https://www.goodreads.com/user/show/135257757-james-the-blessed)

-The student of wisdom, a teacher of life secrets, I love to build and write.
+The student of wisdom, a teacher of life secrets, I love to build and write and give.
 I share and strive for mastery in all things, as an eternally changing being of creativity.

 <br>